UPDATE – JANUARY 2026:

 High-Risk System Obligations

-For AI systems deemed high-risk, specific obligations will be imposed regarding fundamental rights assessments, transparency, and oversight.
-Citizens will have the right to file complaints and receive explanations concerning decisions made by high-risk AI systems that affect their rights.
+For AI systems classified as high-risk, the Act imposes obligations related to fundamental rights impact assessments, transparency, human oversight, and risk management.
+Individuals will have the right to file complaints and receive explanations for decisions made by high-risk AI systems that affect their rights.

 General AI System Requirements